studlinnth6233/12-functional-cli/README.md

 _Remark: the UML is incomplete and is meant as implementation hint!_

-1. Implement the `RandomJokeSupplier` - this supplier returns a random joke everytime it is used.
+1. Implement the `RandomJokeSupplier` - this supplier returns a random joke every time it is used.
 1. Implement the `AllJokesSupplier` - this supplier iterates all jokes in an infinite loop i.e. if all jokes were retrieved it continues with the first joke.
 1. Implement the `JokeGenerator` - the generator returns infinite streams based on the implemented suppliers.
 1. Complete the test suite to ensure that your generators are working correctly!